elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/rule_upgrades_table.md

 1. **Individual Rule Upgrade**:
    - Allow users to upgrade individual rules directly if they are conflict-free.
    - Disable direct upgrade for rules with conflicts until they are reviewed.
-   - Provide appropriate tooltips for rules with conflicts that cannot be upgraded directly.
+   - Provide appropriate tooltips for rules with conflicts that cannot be upgraded directly, clearly explaining users why direct upgrade is disabled.

 2. **Bulk Rule Upgrade**:
-   - Upgrade all or multiple selected rules that are conflict-free.
+   - Allow users to upgrade all or multiple selected rules that are conflict-free.
    - Display a modal when selected rules include conflicts, allowing users to proceed with upgrading only the conflict-free rules.

 3. **Rule Version Target**: